Patrykziok/SOC-homelab-portfolio/brute-force_rdp-ssh_incident-response.md

 # This lab environment was designed to monitor and secure a hybrid infrastructure consisting of both Windows and Linux endpoints.
 <a name="sekcja-1"></a>
 ## 1. Lab Infrastructure
-Wazuh Manager (SIEM): Central server responsible for log analysis, event correlation, and real-time alerting. <br>
+Wazuh Manager (192.168.101.5): Central server for log analysis, event correlation, and real-time alerting. <br>
-Linux Endpoint (Ubuntu + Nginx): A web server monitored for both system authentication (SSH) and web application logs. <br>
+Linux Endpoint (192.168.101.11): Ubuntu + Nginx server monitored for SSH and web application logs. <br>
-Windows Endpoint (Win 10 + Sysmon): A workstation providing deep visibility into login events and system process activity. <br>
+Windows Endpoint (192.168.101.20): Win 10 + Sysmon workstation for monitoring login events and process activity. <br>
+Attacker Machine (192.168.101.10): Ubuntu Linux used for Hydra brute force simulations (SSH & RDP).

 <a name="sekcja-2"></a>
 ## 2. Attack Simulation: Multi-Protocol Brute Force